The Law School

 Our law research publications, projects and research groupings are as follows:

-We are particularly interested in applications in the fields of:
+We are particularly interested in applications in the following topic areas;

 - International Human Rights Law

 - Corporate Social Responsibility

 - Legal Theory and Ethics